conduktor/conduktor-docs/docs/guide/conduktor-in-production/automate/terraform-automation.md

 }
 ```

-Then on a terminal with Terraform [installed](https://developer.hashicorp.com/terraform/install) and in a directory containing `conduktor-iac.tf` file.
+Then on a terminal with Terraform installed and in a directory containing `conduktor-iac.tf` file:

 ```shell